bkunyiha/simple-weather-app/README.md

 curl http://localhost:8080/weather/lat/39.7456/lon/-97.0892

 ##
-This is just a simple one route service that quries the National Weather Service API(https://www.weather.gov/documentation/services-web-api) and returns Todays short forecast(eg Cloudy, Sunny etc) and a characterization of the temperature(hot, cold or moderate)
+This is just a simple one route service that queries the National Weather Service API(https://www.weather.gov/documentation/services-web-api) and returns the weather for the day short forecast(eg Cloudy, Sunny etc) and a characterization of the temperature(hot, cold or moderate)

 Its just a howto and not what one would consider production code as its missing the following
 - Tests